 This is no small thing.
 The gospel is not a transaction whereby we punch our ticket to heaven by checking off some boxes.
 People aren’t saved just by raising their hand, or simply asking for forgiveness (Acts 3:19), or repeating someone else’s words.
 The gospel is an invitation to enter into a relationship with the person, Jesus Christ, and it is in this relationship that forgiveness and eternal life are realized.
 This relationship is with the Son of God, the Judge of the living and the dead, the King of kings who has been given all authority in heaven and earth.
 People must first have a proper response to Jesus and his authority before they are in a position to receive what he has done for them.
 Jesus did not die on the cross so that people can continue to live a life of independence with no consequences.
 He died to restore a proper, healthy relationship between God and man.
 We don’t get to resist Jesus’ rightful place of authority over our life, and still cash in on what he did for us.
 If the gospel is reduced to only sharing what Jesus has done for people, it becomes a personal salvation message; selling the benefits but giving little attention to who Jesus is and what is required to be in relationship with him.
 Since the gospel is an invitation to a relationship with this King Jesus, then it is not something we just believe, it is also something we must obey (Heb 5:9, 2 Thess 1:8).

 One of the best examples of how the gospel message should be presented, and how powerful this message can be, is seen in the account of Philip going to Samaria and preaching there (Acts 8:4-14).
 After Stephen was killed, great persecution broke out in Jerusalem, and it says “those who were scattered went about preaching the word” (vs 4).
 They didn’t preach a people-centered, personal salvation message.
-They preached an extensive message based on the truths of the word of God.
+They preached the fundamental truths of the word of God.
 It says specifically that Philip went to Samaria and “proclaimed to them the Christ” (vs 5).
 And that “They believed Philip as he preached the good news about the kingdom of God and the name of Jesus Christ” (vs 12).